-Not in order of importance: Crop King Seeds, one of the most reputable seeds banks in Canada, the Ministry of Cannabis, based out of Spain and a great place to shop for seeds in sets of two, and ‘I love growing marijuana‘ a most dependable seed bank from the Netherlands (and the best place to order from if you’re in the USA or Australia).
+Not in order of importance: Crop King Seeds is one of the most reputable seed banks in Canada.
+The Ministry of Cannabis is based out of Spain and a nice place to shop if you’re looking to get as few as two seeds.
+‘I love growing marijuana‘ is a most dependable seed bank from the Netherlands (and the best place to order from if you’re located in the USA or Australia).

 Basic Customer Service